ReactiveSets/toubkal/README.md

 This readme provides an introduction to Connected Sets.

-The bulk of the documentation is currently embedded in the code of ````lib/pipelet.js```` for the core as well as individual pipelets' sources.
+The bulk of the documentation is currently embedded in the code of ```lib/pipelet.js``` for the core as well as individual pipelets' sources.

-Eventually we plan on extracting and completing this documentation to provide the following
+We plan on extracting and completing this documentation to provide the following manuals:
-manuals:

-- An Introduction to ConnectedSets (featuring a tutorial)
+- A Tutorial
 - ConnectedSets Application Architect Manual
 - ConnectedSets Pipelet Developper's Guide
-- Individual Reference Manuals for each module
+- A Reference Manuals for all available pipelets by module

 ### Automated Tests, Continuous Integration

 We have curently developped 214 automated tests for the XS core pipelets that run after every commit on Travis CI under node versions 0.8, 0.10, and 0.11.
-We no longer test version 0.6 since Travis had an issue with it in December 2013.
+We no longer test version 0.6 since Travis had an issue with it around January 2014.

 Our continuous integration process also requires that before each commit the developper runs these tests so travis usually passes all tests.
 In the event that a test does not pass the top